What Is Loan Consolidation?

 - Make payments for longer causing you to pay more interest over the life of the loan

 - Possible loss of certain federal student loan benefits

-- May no longer be eligible for some military benefits
+- If serving on active duty, you may no longer be eligible for some military benefits

 Am I eligible?